mroonga/mroonga/doc/source/install.rst

 .. highlightlang:: none
+..
+Mroonga Project

 Installation Guide
 ==================

-If you use binary packages, MySQL related packages will be also installed when you install mroonga package.
+If you use binary packages, MySQL related packages will be also installed when you install Mroonga package.

 We distribute packages for both 32-bit and 64-bit but we recommend that you should use 64-bit package for server.
 You should use 32-bit package just only for test or development.
 You will get no memory error with 32-bit package even if you just process medium size data.